-Customers may cancel their reservation prior to arrival both on-line and through the call center (using the call center incurs an additional fee).
+You can cancel your reservation online through your Recreation.gov user account or through the call center (call center incurs an additional fee).
 You may also contact the BLM Moab Field Office for assistance.
 A $10 service fee will be withheld from any refund for a cancellation.
-Depending on when you cancel in relation to your arrival day, it may be considered a late cancellation (see below).

 Interagency Pass Discounts

-Pass discounts only apply to individual campsites.
-Interagency Pass discounts do not apply to group reservations.
+Interagency Pass discounts do not apply to group campsite reservations.

 82 E. DOGWOOD AVE.
 MOAB UT 84532

 82 E. Dogwood Moab UT 84532

 For campground inquiries, please call: 435-259-2100

 From Grand Junction Colorado (westbound traffic):